ameseee/kwk-curriculum-site/swift-ios/lessons/collections/index.md

 ### Accessing Information

 Each element in an array is automatically assigned a number called an **index**.
 This index can be used to access a specific element inside the array.
 Indices begin at 0 and count up.
-If we look back at our `shoppingList` array, the following would be true:
+If we look back at our `shoppingList` array, the following is true:

 ```swift
 var shoppingList = ["Bread", "Cheese", "Milk", "Bacon"]